zhaoxuyang13/hedb/README.md

 ## Artifact summary

-This artifact contains the implementation of HEDB and scripts for reproducing the main results of this work.
+This artifact contains the implementation of HEDB and scripts for reproducing the main performance results of this work.
 The whole evaluation takes about 3 hours on an ARM server and about 4 hours on your local machine.

 ## Artifact check-list

 - Code link: <https://github.com/zhaoxuyang13/hedb>
 - OS Version: Ubuntu 20.04
 - Linux kernel version: >= 5.4
-- Python version: >= 3.9
+- Python version: >= 3.6
-- Metrics: latency
-- Expected runtime: see the documents or runtime logs for each experiment.
+- Expected time: see the documents or runtime logs for each experiment.

 ## Supported platform

 HEDB requires an ARM server that supports S-EL2, a hardware virtualization technology in ARM TrustZone.
-To reproduce HEDB results, you can run HEDB using two VMs on an ARMv8.2 server.
+To reproduce the performance evaluation results, you can run HEDB using two VMs on an ARM server.

 ## Repo structure